 Why the NSX Is the Best Car Honda Ever Made

 The Honda NSX is a car built on a simple but radical idea: a supercar that a human being could actually use.
 Not just on track days or dry Sunday mornings, but every day, in traffic, in the rain, without drama.
-That philosophy produced two generations of mid-engine masterpiece — and it's the clearest argument for why the NSX sits above everything else in Honda's catalogue.
+That philosophy produced two generations of mid-engine machine, and the question worth asking is whether it makes the NSX the best thing Honda ever built, or just the most ambitious.

 The Engine That Started a Conversation

 The original NSX launched in 1990 with a 3.0-litre V6 producing 270 horsepower.
-Those numbers look modest against today's benchmarks, but context matters: Ferrari's 348, its closest rival at the time, was notoriously temperamental and produced similar output from a larger, heavier engine.
-The NSX was smoother, more reliable, and — crucially — faster around a circuit in the hands of a competent driver.
+Those numbers look modest against today's benchmarks, but context matters.
+Ferrari's 348, its closest rival at the time, used a 3.4-litre V8 producing somewhere between 296 and 316 horsepower depending on variant, meaningfully more peak output, and from a larger displacement engine.
+Its kerb weight ranged across variants from roughly 1,360 to 1,500 kg, broadly comparable to the NSX's 1,370 kg.
+The 348 was also notoriously temperamental in daily use.
+The NSX was smoother, more reliable, and asked less of its driver on an ordinary Tuesday.

 Power was only part of the story.
 Honda engineered the NSX with an all-aluminium monocoque chassis, a first for a production car at that price point.
-The body weighed just 210 kg, and the complete kerb weight came in at around 1,370 kg.
-That weight figure, combined with a near-perfect 42/58 front-to-rear distribution, is what made the original NSX feel alive in a way that heavier, more powerful competitors simply couldn't match.
+The complete aluminium structure, including doors, hood, and deck lids, came in at around 210 kg, and Honda's engineers noted at the time that the aluminium construction saved approximately 200 kg compared to an equivalent steel structure.
+Total kerb weight came in at around 1,370 kg.
+That figure, combined with a near-perfect 42/58 front-to-rear weight distribution, is what made the original NSX feel alive in a way that heavier, more powerful competitors simply couldn't match.

 VTEC, Torque Vectoring, and the Technology Underneath

-The original NSX was among the first production cars to deploy Honda's VTEC variable valve timing system.
-By switching cam profiles at higher rpm, VTEC allowed the engine to behave like two different units — efficient and docile at low revs, aggressive and responsive when pushed.
+VTEC had actually debuted a year earlier, on the 1989 Integra XSi and its B16A engine, so the NSX was not its inaugural application.
+What the NSX did was put the system in a mid-engine sports car where its character at high rpm mattered most.
+By switching cam profiles under load, VTEC allowed the engine to behave like two different units: efficient and docile at low revs, aggressive and responsive when pushed.
 The technology improved both horsepower and fuel economy in the same package, which was genuinely unusual in 1990.

 The second-generation NSX, which went on sale in 2017, pushed that engineering ambition considerably further.
-A 3.5-litre twin-turbocharged V6 is paired with three electric motors — one on the rear axle and one on each front wheel — producing a combined 573 horsepower.
-That front-motor arrangement isn't just about adding output; it enables Honda's Sport Hybrid Super Handling All-Wheel Drive (SH-AWD) system to vector torque between the front wheels independently, sharpening turn-in and correcting understeer before the driver registers it.
+A 3.5-litre twin-turbocharged V6 is paired with three electric motors, one on the rear axle and one on each front wheel, producing a combined 573 horsepower.
+That front-motor arrangement isn't just about adding output; it enables Honda's Sport Hybrid Super Handling All-Wheel Drive system to vector torque between the front wheels independently, sharpening turn-in and correcting understeer before the driver registers it.
 A nine-speed dual-clutch transmission handles gear changes and helps the car reach 60 mph from rest in 3.1 seconds.

 The hydraulic suspension system on the second-generation car deserves mention too.
 Unlike electronically controlled setups that respond reactively, the NSX's hydraulic system uses interconnected front and rear circuits to resist body roll proactively, without sacrificing ride compliance.